-Section 6.7 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]
+Section 6.7 does not apply to Section 6.20, Title IX Sexual Harassment.

 6.7.1 Appointment of Administrative Officer.
 The president of each System institution shall appoint, on either an ad hoc or a continuing basis, a person who shall have the authority to perform the duties established for the administrative officer in this chapter.
 The president may assign either a staff member of the System institution, or alternatively, may engage the services of an attorney who has been a member of the State Bar of Nevada at least five years or who is otherwise qualified by professional experience in administrative law.
 The person so assigned to these duties shall serve in this assignment at the pleasure of the president.